Greensprings School

-Greensprings School is a British private school in Nigeria.
+Greensprings School is a British international private school in Nigeria.
 It was established in the year 1985, in Lagos.
 It currently operates on the Anthony, Lekki and Ikoyi campuses.
 The school's offers include Crèche, Preschool, Elementary School, Secondary School and Sixth Form.

 History

 The school started as a montessori school in January 1985, with just three pupils, in the heart of Lagos mainland.
-At the moment, the school has three campuses in Lagos, with a population of over 3,500 students.
+The school has three campuses in Lagos, with a population of over 3,500 students.
 The school is governed by a Board of Governors.

 Fees

-The school has a slightly costly school fees.
+The school is regarded as expensive.